 When it comes to assessing the overall performance, contribution and achievement of employees, the feedback of their team leaders matter the most.
 Hence it is essential for the organization to ensure the involvement of the team leaders in any rewards program to make it truly effective and successful.

-Most organizations commit the common mistake of seeking inputs only from the HR, and ignoring the opinion of team leaders and line managers.
-This diminishes the effectiveness of the rewards program as the line managers have first hard knowledge of the work, performance parameters and the needs of the employees.
-This combined with the strategic viewpont of the HR and management can add a lot of value to the program.
+However, most organizations commit the common mistake of seeking inputs only from the HR, and ignoring the opinion of team leaders and line managers.
+Hence, this diminishes the effectiveness of the rewards program as the line managers have first hard knowledge of the work, performance parameters and the needs of the employees.
+This combined with the strategic viewpoint of the HR and management can add a lot of value to the program.

 5. Know the Characteristics of a Good Rewards Program

 Here are a few important points of a good recognition program:

 – Should be timely; as any delay in rewarding and recognizing diminishes its value.